Dr. David Sugarbaker – A Pioneer in Pleural Mesothelioma Treatment

 Was Dr. Sugarbaker destined to become a leading expert in mesothelioma?
 It certainly seems that way.

-Dr. David Sugarbaker is one of five Sugarbaker siblings who became doctors, including Dr. Paul Sugarbaker.
+Dr. David Sugarbaker is one of five Sugarbaker siblings who became doctors, including the retired Dr. Paul Sugarbaker.
 All were drawn to surgery at a young age, following in the footsteps of their surgeon father.